 There can be a big difference in the character of a voice that you’re trying to create because it’s what you think someone wants to read.
 When you write the book you want, the voice is stronger and your readers connect more to your characters.

 4. It’s still a long road to publishing.

 But it might lead you to give up.
-To think that your work isn’t good enough or give up on being a writer entirely.

 The exact opposite of what we want to do.
 We want to love and be excited to sell our book.
 Not give up because we wrote something ho-hum that we may not really care about.